f5devcentral/f5-agility-labs-nginx/docs/class5/module4/lab1/lab1.rst

 Step 9 - Deploy NGINX Plus Ingress Controller
 #############################################

-If you have a Kubernetes cluster availible, it is logical to run all your containers in it- including App Protect.
-Kubernetes is desinged to orchestrate the creation, maintenance and availibility of our containers.
-And there are numerous ways to create traffic policies in k8s to make sure our application is secure.

-It is not neccessary to maintain seperate infrastructure just for our WAF.

 The previous excercises were designed to show what is possible and give examples of how to configure NAP.
 Using these principles, we can move our NAP configurations to Kubernetes.

 In this step, instead of using a VM or docker container with NGINX App Protect to proxy to a NodePort on our cluster, we will deploy the NGINX Kubernetes Ingress Controller (KIC) which will proxy to a ClusterIP of the Acradia services.
 A ClusterIP is only accessible internally to the cluster.
 By using the ClusterIP, we force all requests to go through the KIC.